laravel/docs/eloquent-relationships.md

     use Illuminate\Database\Eloquent\Model;

-    class Photo extends Model
+    class Like extends Model
     {
         /**
-         * Get all of the owning imageable models.
+         * Get all of the owning likeable models.
          */
-        public function imageable()
+        public function likeable()
         {
             return $this->morphTo();
         }
     }

-    class Staff extends Model
+    class Post extends Model
     {
         /**
-         * Get all of the staff member's photos.
+         * Get all of the product's likes.
          */
-        public function photos()
+        public function likes()
         {
-            return $this->morphMany('App\Photo', 'imageable');
+            return $this->morphMany('App\Like', 'likeable');
         }
     }

-    class Product extends Model
+    class Comment extends Model
     {
         /**
-         * Get all of the product's photos.
+         * Get all of the comment's likes.
          */
-        public function photos()
+        public function likes()
         {
-            return $this->morphMany('App\Photo', 'imageable');
+            return $this->morphMany('App\Like', 'likeable');
         }
     }

 #### Retrieving Polymorphic Relations

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to access all of the photos for a staff member, we can simply use the `photos` dynamic property:
+For example, to access all of the likes for a post, we can simply use the `likes` dynamic property:

-    $staff = App\Staff::find(1);
+    $post = App\Post::find(1);

-    foreach ($staff->photos as $photo) {
+    foreach ($post->likes as $like) {
         //
     }

 You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
-In our case, that is the `imageable` method on the `Photo` model.
+In our case, that is the `likeable` method on the `Like` model.
 So, we will access that method as a dynamic property:

-    $photo = App\Photo::find(1);
+    $like = App\Like::find(1);

-    $imageable = $photo->imageable;
+    $likeable = $like->likeable;

-The `imageable` relation on the `Photo` model will return either a `Staff` or `Product` instance, depending on which type of model owns the photo.
+The `imageable` relation on the `Photo` model will return either a `Post` or `Comment` instance, depending on which type of model owns the photo.

 <a name="many-to-many-polymorphic-relations"></a>
 ### Many To Many Polymorphic Relations